 For women, this ritual of going out to eat provides her more than just nutrition for another day.
 Women have in their DNA a need to know they are valuable.
 Their high value implies they will be safe and protected before giving a man what he wants.
 So women like to see a man spend the extra time and energy in providing an extraordinary environment and meal to prove how important the woman is to him.
 (Usually costs the guy a lot of money to prove it!)

-Today this is still largely true but hidden:
+Today this is still largely true but is disguised:

 "Men trade food for sex.